Gordon Guyatt: Notable awards and honours

 In 2011, he was appointed as an Officer of the Order of Canada "for his contributions to the advancement of evidence-based medicine and its teaching."

 In 2012, he was elected a Fellow of the Royal Society of Canada.

 In 2015, he was made a member of the Canadian Medical Hall of Fame.

 In 2022, he received honorary doctorate at the Faculty of Medicine of the University of Helsinki, Helsinki, Finland.
-Honorary doctorate, the title of doctor honoris causa, is the highest recognition of the University of Helsinki.

 In 2022, the Einstein Foundation Berlin honored him with the Einstein Foundation Award for Promoting Quality in Research in the category international Individual Award.
+His acceptance speech was entitled "How to Avoid Being Mislead (sic) by the Medical Literature".

+In 2024, Friends of Canadian Institutes of Health Research (FCIHR) awarded him the Henry G. Friesen International Prize in Health Research, which recognizes exceptional innovation by a visionary health leader of international stature.